bnb-chain/greenfield-docs/src/guide/concept/data-storage.md

 ## Segment
 Segment is the basic storage unit of an object.
 An object payload is composed of one or many segments in sequence.
-The segment size is globally configured on the Greenfield block chain.
+The segment size is globally configured on the Greenfield blockchain.
 The default segment size is 16MB.
 For larger objects, the payload data will be broken into many segments.
 If the object's size is less than 16MB, it has only one segment and the segment size is the same as the object's size.